 Prepare the zucchinis

 First, trim the zucchinis ends, keep the skin on and grate finely with a hand grater.
-It is very important to squeeze out all the zucchini water from the grated zucchini.
+It is crucial to squeeze out all the zucchini water from the grated zucchini.
 Place the grated zucchini in a towel, squeeze hard until no more water comes out.

 In a large mixing bowl, combine the wet ingredients: grated zucchini, maple syrup, vanilla, non-dairy milk, applesauce with coconut sugar.
 You can add the coconut sugar in the dry ingredients, but the flavors blend better if combined with the wet.